walthersmulders/canyonlands-spring-api/README.md

 A **Postman Collection** and **Environment** export can be found in the [docs](docs/api) directory.

+Keep in mind the Postman collection does not contain all the supported API endpoints at this stage.
+I will update the collection as progress on the project is made.

 > [!NOTE]
 > For a full walkthrough of the API endpoints please refer to the project documentation found here:
 > [Project Canyonlands](https://walthersmulders.com/personal-projects/canyonlands/overview)